gradio-app/gradio/guides/06_other-tutorials/theming-guide.md

 ## Using the Theme Builder

 The easiest way to build a theme is using the Theme Builder.
-To launch the Theme Builder, run the following code:
+To launch the Theme Builder locally, run the following code:

 ```python
 import gradio as gr